Here are some of my favourite animals that I've seen during my travels:

 The word Squirrel can be translated into "Shadow Tail", which is equally as cute!

 While visiting friends on Wolfe Island, I saw these cute wild deer in their backyard!
 The sun was setting and these adorable creatures were jumping about on the grass.

 These are White-Tailed Deer, hence their cute little white bums and tail undersides.
 I love when they jump and their tail flops in the air!
 Male Deer have antlers and are generally bigger than female Deer.
 The name for a female Deer is "doe", while baby Deer are called "fawns.

 (at Toronto Zoo, ON)

 I believe this is an Asian Elephant (as opposed to an African Elephant) because African Elephants have much larger ears.
-I think the coolest thing about Elephants are their trunks!
-With their trunk they can pick up things, like branches to eat, as well as drink water, bathe themselves, and even greet their friends with a sort of handshake (wrapping their trunks together).
+I think the coolest thing about Elephants is their trunks!
+With their trunk, they can pick up things, like branches to eat, as well as drink water, bathe themselves, and even greet their friends with a sort of handshake (wrapping their trunks together).

 (in Stanley Park, Vancouver, BC)

-I haven't seen many Raccoons in my life, until I went to Stanley Park and saw a bunch!
-These two in particular were hiding from the rain under a boardwalk.
+I haven't seen many Raccoons in my life until I went to Stanley Park and saw a bunch!
+These two, in particular, were hiding from the rain under a boardwalk.
 There were signs all over the park warning against petting or feeding them, but I still really wanted to pet a Raccoon.
-Gregory tried his best to convince me that despite how cute and fuzzy they are, a Raccoon might bite me.
-Of course I know all the reasons not to approach wild animals, but that doesn't mean I want to cuddle them any less.
-Ultimately I did not pet any Raccoons, but took some cute photos instead.
+Of course, I know all the reasons not to approach wild animals, but that doesn't mean I want to cuddle them any less.
+Ultimately I did not pet any Raccoons but took some cute photos instead.